CapeNext: Rethinking and Refining Dynamic Support Information for Category-Agnostic Pose Estimation: Experiment

 \subsubsection{Dataset and Metric.}

 We perform experiments on MP-100 dataset \cite{xu2022pose}.
-The dataset consists of more than 18K images of 100 categories from 8 supercategories, including human hand, human face, human body, animal face, clothes, furniture, and vehicle.
+The dataset consists of more than 18K images of 100 categories, including human hand, human face, human body, animal face, clothes, furniture, and vehicle.
 We also follow five splits for standard CAPE settings.
 Each split divides the dataset into non-overlap 70 training categories, 10 validation categories, and 20 testing categories.
 We also adopt the MP-100 dataset with unified skeleton definitions from GraphCape and keypoint text descriptions extended in CapeX.
 We primarily report probability of correct keypoint with a threshold of 0.2 (PCK@0.2) for evaluation.
-We also report the PCK performance of other thresholds (e.g.,0.05, 0.1, 0.15, 0.2, 0.25 and the avearge PCK performance of all thresholds) for comparison in our supplementary material.
+We also report the PCK performance of other thresholds for comparison in our supplementary material.